netdata/netdata/docs/get/README.md

 You've now set up your free Netdata Cloud account, installed the Agent, and claimed one or more nodes to your Space.
 You're ready to start monitoring, visualizing, and troubleshooting with Netdata.

+Interested in monitoring a single node?
+Check out our [single-node monitoring quickstart](/docs/quickstart/single-node.md).

+If you're looking to monitor an entire infrastructure with Netdata, see the [infrastructure monitoring quickstart](/docs/quickstart/infrastructure.md).

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Fdocs%2Foverview%2Fnetdata-monitoring-stacka&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)](<>)